spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 * Name: The name you assign to the new virtual node group.
 * Image: The Amazon machine image (AMI) used for the virtual node group.
-* Security Groups: The security groups that apply to the VNG.
-You can choose up to five groups as per the [AWS limitation](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups).
+* Security Groups: These are the security groups that apply to the virtual node group.
+As per the [AWS limitation](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups), you can select up to five groups.
-* Subnets: The subnets that apply to the VNG.
+* Subnets: The subnets that apply to the virtual node group.
 You can choose multiple subnets.
 * Root Volume Size: The root volume size in GiB.
 This field and `blockDeviceMappings` cannot be used in the same VNG.
 * Instance Profile: The iamRole object that applies to the instance profile.
 * User Data (Startup Script): User data script to set in Base64-encoded MIME.